krojew/cdrs-tokio/documentation/query-values.md

 # Query `Value`

 Query `Value`-s can be used along with query string templates.
-Query string templates is a special sort of query string that contains `?` sign. `?` will be subsituted by CDRS driver with query `Values`.
+Query string templates is a special sort of query string that contains `?` sign. `?` will be substituted by CDRS driver with query `Values`.

 For instance: